Nick Searcy: Activity on social media

 Searcy is an outspoken conservative; his political and interpersonal behavior on social media, such as Twitter, has been highlighted in several news outlets.
 Searcy has stated, "I know people have feelings.
 That's why I try to hurt them."

-In 2013, Searcy mocked Sean Penn's political views upon the death of dictator Hugo Chavez, for whom Penn had expressed admiration.
+In 2013, Searcy mocked Sean Penn's political views upon the death of Venezuelan president Hugo Chavez, for whom Penn had expressed admiration.
 Later that year, he responded to professional wrestler Kevin Nash's remarks on the Affordable Healthcare Act by calling him an "ass-kissing statist".
 In 2014, Searcy responded to several individuals in a discussion of same-sex marriage and incest, during which he mocked individuals and journalists on the basis of their weight, after they had called him and other Republicans "racist."
 Searcy also routinely ridiculed people because of their weight in 2015, again in response to their charges that those who opposed Democratic policies were "racist".
 Searcy was also noted for his criticism of Donald Trump in 2016, and reported that friends were angry at him for jokes he made about the presidential candidate at the time.
 Searcy reported, "I have trouble finding this election anything other than ridiculous."
 In 2017, he expressed uncertainty over whether he has lost work due to his political views.
+Searcy attended the January 6 United States Capitol attack but was not charged nor arrested.
+He has attempted to change the media narrative that it was an insurrection.